 Regulatory or governmental changes or intervention in the energy sector can lead to rising energy prices in individual countries.
-Rising energy requirements are causing fluctuations in prices for oil and energy with corresponding implications for the operating materials and precursors required by the Messer Industries Group.
+Rising energy requirements are causing considerable volatility in oil and energy prices with corresponding implications for the operating materials and precursors required by the Messer Industries Group.